guigui0246/albw-ap-poptracker/README.md

 - Add autotracking to golden bee
 - Add autotracking to the scout fruit
 - Add autotracking to pendants and dungeon rewards
+- Add a display for yellow-blue (inspect and out of logic) checks
+- Fix graveyard not-cracksanity logic
 - Fix a convenient vanes problem due to random key order

 ### 1.6.1